-The 3rd Annual HALLOWEEN INTERNATIONAL FILM FESTIVAL returns to Kill Devil Hills October 25-27, 2018, featuring a total of 42 Official Selection independent films from eight different countries around the world.
+The 3rd Annual HALLOWEEN INTERNATIONAL FILM FESTIVAL returned to Kill Devil Hills, October 25-27, 2018, featuring a total of 42 Official Selection independent films from eight different countries around the world.

 Presented by OBX Entertainment and Halloween Daily News, the mission of the Halloween International Film Festival is to promote the artistry of independent films made in the spirit of creativity, support the future of cinema by providing exposure for talented visionary filmmakers, and celebrate a collective passion for Halloween.

 Taking place at the end of the traditional festival season, the last weekend of October, this event is a kind of victory lap for many selections concluding their festival runs, as well as a powerful launching pad for Halloween-friendly genre films going into the following year’s festival season.